erdkse/adminlte-3-react/README.md

 ## Support for more

-If you liked my work and would like to support for my expenses like server cost please (ie. `Firebase`);
+If you liked my work and would like to support for my expenses like server costs, please; (ie. `Firebase`)

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/erdkse)